Northern Lights Visible in Montana – Where to Watch Near Billings

 - Don't litter.
 This seems like a no-brainer, but everywhere I go outdoors I see piles of trash, beer cans, diapers and other garbage discarded from thoughtless people.

 - Be extremely careful with cigarette butts or random sparks.
-It's very dry this time of year and heaven forbid you start a wildfire.
+It's still quite dry out there.

 Have fun!
 If you'd like to take pictures, don't expect very good results with your phone.
-A real camera, tripod and long exposure setting is the only option for great meteor pics.
+A real camera, tripod and long exposure setting is the only option.
+A time lapse video might be cool, like this one captured in Minnesota over the weekend.